What is a prepaid card and how does it work?

 • Using your card every month

-For example, you may need to register your card in order to get assistance from the card provider.
+The government has taken steps to provide legal rights for prepaid cardholders, like options for reimbursement if you lose your card or have it stolen.
+For example, you may need to register your card to get assistance from the card provider.
 Additionally, there’s a time limit for disputing charges.
 After that, you may be considered responsible for them, even if fraud is involved.

 Prepaid card alternatives

+For anyone having trouble qualifying for a traditional credit card, a secured credit card might be a good alternative to a prepaid card.
 Even if your credit scores are considered bad or poor, a secured card might be an option to help build your credit with responsible use.

 Prepaid cards generally allow you to make purchases in the same way as credit and debit cards.
 The key difference is that prepaid cards aren’t linked to a bank account or a line of credit.
 So to use one, money has to be loaded onto the card.
 Keep in mind that there may be fees to activate or use prepaid cards.